June 1966 Popular Electronics

 Suppress man-made noise to increase the effective range and readability.

 Electrical interference prevents clear reception and reduces the working range

 of mobile communications equipment.
 Efficient" suppression of mobile radio interference

 can only come about when you identify the source and determine how it is getting

 The term "mobile" covers a wide range of vehicles: cars, trucks, trains, tractors,

-etc. Mobile radio installations are generally afflicted with noise from ignition systems,
+etc. Mobile radio installations are generally afflicted with noise from ignition

-other electrical noises.
+contacts, and other electrical noises.

 Each of these noise makers can be identified, and steps can be taken to suppress

 Ignition System Noise.
 Ignition system noise usually originates

 Reception distance can be increased considerably by suppressing

 noise at the receiver - without increasing transmitter power or receiver sensitivity.

-Spark plug interference is heard as a popping noise in the radio receiver which increases
+Spark plug interference is heard as a popping noise in the radio receiver which

-frequency part of the spark is "chopped off."
+Also, the high frequency part of the spark is "chopped off."

 One of the drawbacks to engine noise suppression is loss of power.

 Just like dirt inside the distributor cap, shields over the spark plug cables do

 cause a certain amount of high voltage loss.

 Alternators are usually equipped with a special filter to protect

 the rectifiers and to suppress radio noise.
 The generator's field terminal also

 requires a special filter.
 Do not use ordinary capacitors.

-You can insert carbon-type suppression resistors in the ignition leads between the
+You can insert carbon-type suppression resistors in the ignition leads between

-when something goes wrong.
+to troubleshoot when something goes wrong.

-Distributor interference also causes popping, and its pitch also varies directly with
+Distributor interference also causes popping, and its pitch also varies directly

-cap and rotor should be replaced every 25,000 miles for best performance.
+distributor cap and rotor should be replaced every 25,000 miles for best performance.

 with millions of tiny metallic particles.

 To suppress the popping noise caused by the distributor, you can use a 10,000-ohm

 resistor or resistor-type cable between the distributor cap and the ignition coil.
-However,

-a molded-in resistor.
+the cap contains a molded-in resistor.

 Interference from the ignition coil can be bypassed to ground

 by inserting a 0.1-μf. feedthrough capacitor between the coil and its battery

 lead, and a 0.2-μf. bypass type on the points side of the coil.

-Wiring between spark plugs and distributor cap and between the distributor cap and
+Wiring between spark plugs and distributor cap and between the distributor cap

-leads as short as possible.
+your high tension leads as short as possible.
 If shielding causes marginal engine

 performance, it may be necessary to install a higher output coil or a transistorized

 Ignition coil interference can be easily filtered by installing a 0.1μf. coaxial-type

 capacitor.
 Attach the capacitor to the supporting band of the ignition coil and

 connect a 0.02-pf., 1000-volt, ceramic capacitor between the low voltage terminal

 on the coil and the ground lug of the coaxial capacitor.
 Be sure to keep the leads

 Generating System Noise.
 Noise from the generating system can

 usually be traced to alternators, generators, and voltage regulators.

-Alternators generally do not create a noise interference problem; but when they do,
+Alternators generally do not create a noise interference problem; but when they

-alternator and the rectifier.
+lead, between the alternator and the rectifier.
 Install a 0.5-μf., 50-volt, 50-ampere

-Generators are common offenders; often generator noise is blamed on the ignition system,
+Generators are common offenders; often generator noise is blamed on the ignition

-proper manner, particularly around the generator's field terminal.
+capacitors in a proper manner, particularly around the generator's field terminal.

 Feedthrough capacitors and shielded cable can be used to suppress